blinfodev/WebHook-Receiver-Demo/README.md

 ```
 5. Press CTRL/CMD + F5 in Visual Studio Code to run the project

-Now, your browser should open to the page `https://localhost:5001/WebHook`, and you should see the text "The WebHook application is functioning.".
+Now, your browser should open.
+Navigate to the page `https://localhost:5001/WebHook`, and you should see the text "The WebHook application is functioning.".
 If you see this text, you know the application is running and functioning properly.
 When running locally, you can test the WebHook using any tool that supports making POST requests.
 Our recommended tool is [Postman](https://www.postman.com/downloads/).
 Postman is a free tool you can use to test API requests.

 # Building + Deploying Your Application